madisonkreitner/infotrack/googler-app/README.md

 run `npm start` to open the local development server

-Create a .env.local in the root of the react project and set the api endpoint to localhost/[exposedPort]
+Create a .env.local in the root of the react project and set the api endpoint to localhost/[exposedPort].
+This will allow to make requests to your local development server.

 # Getting Started with Create React App